garrettlaman/garrettlaman.github.io/content/Homelab/Deploying GeoIP blocking, CrowdSec, and IP block lists to OPNsense.md

 Checking the dashboard page in OPNsense, I confirmed that creating this rule which references the bitwire alias increased memory consumption by about 3%, or 241mb.
 For me, this isn't a problem at all since memory usage is only sitting at around 16%, but if you're pushing your OPNsense hardware closer to its limits, you may want to use caution here.

 I confirmed that the block rule was working as expected by opening up the firewall logs Live View and filtering for traffic handled by the bitwire rule.
-I could already see some traffic being dropped because the source IP matched
+I could already see some traffic being dropped because the source IP matched an IP defined in the alias.
 ![[Deploying GeoIP blocking, CrowdSec, and IP block lists to OPNsense-16.png]]

+---
 ## Wrapping up

 With that, I had configured three different IP-based controls to reduce my external attack surface.
 In the future, I will also create a write up about how I use Cloudflare to implement similar controls for services that are proxied through their CDN.